Lurleen Wallace: Legacies

 In honor of her support for parks, Lake Lurleen and Lurleen B. Wallace Boulevard, both in her native Tuscaloosa County, are named in her memory.

 Following Lurleen's death, her successor, Governor Albert Brewer, spearheaded the Lurleen Wallace Courage Crusade to fund and build a new cancer center in Alabama.
 The University of Alabama Hospital at the University of Alabama at Birmingham was selected as the site for the cancer center, and a formal cancer center program was begun in 1970.
 Funding was received from the National Cancer Institute, and the center became one of the first eight NCI-designated Comprehensive Cancer Centers.
 Dr. John Durant served as its first director.
 Construction of the Lurleen B. Wallace Tumor Institute at the University of Alabama began in 1974 and was completed in 1975, seven years after the death by cancer of Gov. Wallace.
-It (the Tumor Institute) was then renovated, with the renovation project completing in 2013.
-The Wallace Patient Tower, an addition to University Hospital, was built in her honor, as was Lurleen B. Wallace Community College in Andalusia, Alabama; and Lurleen B. Wallace Hall on the campus of the University of West Alabama.
+The Tumor Institute was then renovated, with the renovation project completing in 2013.
+The Wallace Patient Tower, an addition to University Hospital, was built in her honor, as was Lurleen B. Wallace Community College in Andalusia, Alabama, and Lurleen B. Wallace Hall on the campus of the University of West Alabama.

-Artist Nina Simone sang that "Lurleen Wallace has made me lose my rest" in several live performances of her 1964 civil rights song, "Mississippi Goddam".
+Artist Nina Simone sang that "Lurleen Wallace has made me lose my rest" in several live performances of her 1964 civil rights song "Mississippi Goddam".